Xevion/linkpulse/README.md

     - Requires `pipx`, see [here][pipx]
     - Install with `pipx install poetry`

-3. Install backend dependencies with `poetry install`
+3. Install backend dependencies with `poetry install`.
+4. Start the backend server with `./run.sh`

 ## Usage